Jobdhari/Jobdhari/FAILURE_LOG.md

 # FAILURE LOG
 > Purpose:
 > Track engineering failures that caused incorrect behavior, broken UX,
 > data inconsistency, or blocked flows.
 >
-> Rule:
+> > Rule:
-> - Every failure gets an ID: F-XXX
+> - Every failure gets an ID: FAIL-YYYY-MM-DD-XX
-> - Every resolved failure must link to a DEV entry
+> - Every resolved failure must link to a DEV entry (DEV-YYYY-MM-DD-XX)
+> - Failures are never deleted, only marked Resolved
-> - If it never shipped → still log it (future prevention)
+> - Even unshipped failures must be logged (future prevention)

----

 ## Failure Template

-## ## FAIL-YYYY-MM-DD-XX — <short failure title>
+## FAIL-YYYY-MM-DD-XX — <short failure title>

-**Fixed In:** DEV-YYYY-MM-DD-XX

 **Date:** YYYY-MM-DD
 **Status:** ⛔ Open | ✅ Resolved
-**Resolved in:** DEV-XXX (only when resolved)
+**Fixed In:** DEV-YYYY-MM-DD-XX (only when resolved)

 ### Symptom
 What the user/dev observed.

 ### Root Cause
-The *actual* technical reason (not the fix).
+The actual technical reason (not the fix).

 ### Fix
 What was changed to resolve it.
-## FAIL-2025-12-21-01 — Employer jobs broke due to schema + rules + query changes (multi-attempt recovery)

-**Date:** 2025-12-21 21:30 IST
-**Status:** ✅ Resolved
-**Fixed In:** DEV-2025-12-21-01

-### Symptom
-- Employer dashboard showed no jobs.
-- Posting a job failed (permission denied / blocked writes).
-- Confusing “empty state” even though jobs existed.

-### Root Cause
-We attempted rules tightening, schema changes, query field changes, and tooling changes (emulator) without a controlled migration path, causing cascading breakage.

-### Fix
-Stabilized by:
-- Standardizing ownership fields used in queries
-- Ensuring job creation writes required fields consistently
-- Avoiding rules conditions that break with serverTimestamp comparisons (or aligning rules with serverTimestamp-safe checks)

 ### Prevention Rule
-Never tighten rules or change schema/query fields unless:
-1) all existing documents are validated/migrated, and
-2) the change is rolled out in one controlled step.

-### Prevention Rule
-One rule to prevent this class of issue again.
+One rule to prevent this class of failure again.
-This is a post-mortem log of everything we tried to “fix” employer jobs, why each attempt failed or made things worse, so you do not repeat these paths again.

 No advice, no new steps — only what was tried and why it failed.